aquasecurity/tfsec/docs/checks/aws/api-gateway/enable-access-logging.md

 title: API Gateway stages for V1 and V2 should have access logging enabled
 ---

+# API Gateway stages for V1 and V2 should have access logging enabled

 ### Default Severity: <span class="severity medium">medium</span>

 ### Explanation